AndrewSwerlick/prospero/README.md

 Once you've included your wizard in your controller, the last step is to register routes for the new methods your wizard has created, go into `config/routes.rb` and add the following

-    `CreateEvent.register_routes_for "events"`
+    CreateEvent.register_routes_for "events"

 This will create routes for each of your steps.
 These will be named routes, named using the following convention.

     <action>_<step_name>_step_for_<controller_singular_name>

+The routes will point to the corresponding step on the `EventsController` with a get action for the show method and a post action for the update method

-So for the create_step_update method from our example above, it would be this
+So for the create_step_update method from our example above, the route name would be

     update_create_step_for_event